adaltas/node-nikita/docs/content/action/metadata/relax.md

 The value is a boolean with the value `false` as default.
 Simply set the action to a value `true` to enable the "relax" behavior.

 In the example below, we start the MariaDB service with the `systemctl` command.
-If the service is not installed or already started, the result is a non-zero code, resulting with an error unless the `relax` metadata is activated, but we don't want to deal with it:
+If the service is not installed or already started, the result is a non-zero code, resulting in an error unless the `relax` metadata is activated, but we don't want to deal with it:

 ```js
 nikita